Our verdict

 A grip that has everything covered

-As mentioned by another reviewer, the shoe's multidirectional bite and really supportive structure help it achieve and maintain high speeds.
-He calls the shoe "tremendously nimble."
+Due to the shoe's multidirectional bite and really supportive structure, we were able to achieve and maintain high speeds, making the shoe tremendously nimble.

 And when measuring the density of this rubber compound with a durometer, we found that the LeBron 20 is 4% firmer than average.
 Harder rubbers are less prone to fast abrasion compared to softer ones.
 This is another reason why this Nike shoe may not wear out that fast on an outdoor court.